nafest/directcmr/README.md

 the contents of an element.

 ### (incomplete) List of open tasks
-- extend the documentation of the public API, i.e. the document and the backend class
-- add a test with UFT-8 characters
 - add a test for table_element
 - add clipping
 - move styling from backend to a separate class